Displayed Type Theory and Semi-Simplicial Types: Semi-Simplicial and Displayed Coinductive Types

-Generalizing the discussion of $\SST$, we now formulate a fairly general notion of \emph{`indexed display coinductive type'}.
-It depends on a telescope $\Phi$ of `non-uniform parameters', and every element of it has a \emph{`head'} belonging to some specified type family $\A$ and a \emph{`tail'} belonging to the displayed version of the coinductive type itself and depending on a telescope of parameters $\B$.
-The idea is analogous to an \emph{`indexed M-type'}, but with the output of the tail being displayed, and with $\B$ being a telescope rather than a simple type.
-(The latter change is just to match our informal code more closely, by not requiring all the arguments to be wrapped up in a $\Sigma$-type.)
+Generalizing the discussion of $\SST$, we now formulate a fairly general notion of \emph{`indexed displayed coinductive type'}.
+It depends on a telescope $\Phi$ of \emph{`non-uniform parameters'}, and every element of it has a \emph{`head'} belonging to some specified type family $\A$ and a \emph{`tail'}, depending on a telescope of parameters $\MB$, and belonging to the displayed version of the coinductive type itself.
+The parameters of this displayed version of the very type being defined are $\Phi\D$, which we can assemble provided that the data of the old parameters $\varphi : \Phi$, the head $\x : \A~\varphi$, and the new dependencies $\mathfrak{\cblu{b}} : \MB~\varphi~\a$, are sufficient to extract a section $\sigma~\varphi~\x~\mathfrak{\cblu{b}} : \Phi\d~\varphi$.
+The idea is analogous to an \emph{`indexed M-type'}, but with the output of the tail being displayed, and with $\MB$ being a telescope rather than a simple type.
+The pseudo-\texttt{Agda} corresponding to this would be: